Summer Undergraduate Research Fellowship

 Now Accepting Applications for Summer 2022!

 We are excited to be able to offer the in-person experience we know you have been hoping for this summer.
 Things may still look a little different, but we will be able to spend time together, participate in research experiments, and most importantly, maintain the outstanding Drexel educational experience.
 To participate in the 2022 Summer Research Fellowship Program, we will require either proof of vaccination or a recent COVID test prior to arrival on Drexel campus.
 We have striven to balance the Drexel experience with the necessary steps we must take to protect our community.
 For more information about Drexel Public Health Guidelines, please visit our webpage at Drexel's Response to Coronavirus.

 About the Fellowship

-The Graduate School of Biomedical Sciences and Professional Studies offers challenging summer programs for qualified undergraduates:
+The Graduate School of Biomedical Sciences and Professional Studies offers a challenging summer program for qualified undergraduates:

 - Renowned faculty